We Will Never Forget

 Who We Are

-2 for Seder is a non-profit based on the idea that every American and Canadian Jew can and should be involved in pushing back against anti-Semitism.
+Pittsburgh Interfaith Evolution is a non-profit based on the idea that every American and Canadian Jew can and should be involved in pushing back against anti-Semitism.
 Our main programs are 2 for Seder, the Take Action Newsletter and Singing in the Sukkah.
 Learn more about how building bridges across faiths makes a real impact.

 It’s our right as citizens and our honor to do our best to protect the next generation and our neighbors from hate.

 In reaction to the Pittsburgh Shooting, she has switched careers to focus on social action – fighting hate and anti-Semitism at the grass-roots level.
 She is focusing on continuing this effort for 2020 as well as other projects to empower and encourage all groups to take a direct and positive stance against hate.